WizardCell/Personal-Tracking-Board/README.md

-# Personal Tracking Board - An RGB matrix panel that helps users to track their day to day tasks.
+# Personal Tracking Board - An RGB matrix panel that helps users track their day to day tasks.

 ## Project by: Ronie Odeh, Khalid Dabbah, and Mohammmad Mossa.